 For example, let’s say Manuel, an unmarried boy from Mexico, has a U.S. lawful permanent resident father who filed a Form I-130 visa petition for him on October 21, 2014.
 The petition is approved, and October 21, 2014 becomes Manuel’s Priority Date.
 The first thing Manuel does upon receiving his date is to check the State Department’s Visa Bulletin, a list showing “cutoff dates,” or which Priority Dates are “current,” meaning that their holders are now entitled to visas.

-If Manuel had checked the Bulletin in December of 2012, the cutoff date he would have seen in his category (2A) was “01AUG10,” or August 1, 2010.
-That would have told him that people whose petitions were submitted around two years before his were only then receiving visas, and he could expect to wait around the same length of time.
+If Manuel had checked the Bulletin in November of 2014, the cutoff date he would have seen in his category (2A) was “22SEP12,” or September 12, 2012.
+That would have told him that people whose petitions were submitted a little over two years before his were only then receiving visas, and he could expect to wait around the same length of time.

 As the months and years go by, and Manuel regularly checks the monthly Visa Bulletin, he sees the cutoff dates getting closer and closer to his Priority Date.
-Eventually, he even sees his own date there, which would show up as “12NOV12.”
-(Or he might just as easily see a later date, such as 28NOV12; that’s okay, the Priority Dates move forward by several days or weeks at a time.)
-Only when he sees a date that's later than his, however, can he proceed with his green card application.
+Only when he sees a date that's at least one day later than his, however, can Manual proceed with his green card application.
 (Priority Dates typically move forward by seven days at a time.)